 Major credit for in the formation of the Association goes to Dr. John Skow, an American national, who in 1973 went up to the Khumbu on completion of his assignment as a Peace Corps volunteer in Nepal and was distressed that many people were dying from Acute Mountain Sickness.
 He felt that something ought to be done about it.
 He called together a meeting of officials from the Ministry of Health, some doctors and few other individuals from trekking companies.
 Another meeting followed with more clear ideas about what to do.
 The persons from the trekking companies also realized that since it was their clients who were affected most should take the initiative.
 Finally in the third meeting it was decided to form Himalayan Rescue Association Nepal with most of the trekking agencies contributing generously in its early days.

 It was registered as a Nepali Volunteer Organization.
 Its initial approach to helping reduce the death and disability in the Khumbu region was to station a medical person at Pheriche.
-The chief function of a person at Pheriche would be to screen trekkers as they came through to help identify problems early, to render aid to those in trouble, to help evacuate people by whatever means were available, and also to do preventive education The first volunteer to work in this capacity was Danielle Laigret, French nurse who went to Pheriche in the fall of 1973.
+The chief function of a person at Pheriche would be to screen trekkers as they came through to help identify problems early, to render aid to those in trouble, to help evacuate people by whatever means were available, and also to do preventive education.
+The first volunteer to work in this capacity was Danielle Laigret, French nurse who went to Pheriche in the fall of 1973.

-The main players in the HRA, representing the trekking companies were Mr. Tek Chandra Pokharel, who at that time was with Trans Himalaya Trekking, and is now with Himalayan Journeys, Late Mike Cheney and Dawa Norbu Sherpa, of Mountain Travel and Robert Rieffel, who was the Manager of Air France in Kathmandu, and author of the first good guide book to Nepal, called “Namaste Nepal”.
-And it wasn’t too much later that P.P Prasai and Elizabeth Hawley were also involved.
+The main players in the HRA, representing the trekking companies were Late Tek Chandra Pokharel, who at that time was with Trans Himalaya Trekking, and is now with Himalayan Journeys, Late Mike Cheney and Dawa Norbu Sherpa, of Mountain Travel and Robert Rieffel, who was the Manager of Air France in Kathmandu, and author of the first good guide book to Nepal, called “Namaste Nepal”.
+And it wasn’t too much later that Late P.P Prasai and Late Elizabeth Hawley were also involved.

-Mr. Tek Chandra Pokharel led the association as its founding Chairman from 1973 to 1978.
+Late Tek Chandra Pokharel led the association as its founding Chairman from 1973 to 1978.
 The Association is indebted for all the hardships he went through in providing special care to HRA during its formative as well as difficult times.
 It was his initiative that made individuals and institutions patronise Himalayan Rescue Association Nepal.
 Without the collective support of its Patrons HRA would not have been able to make it to the position it is today.
 It is worth mentioning the name of its Chief Patron and Patrons.

-Mr. Tek Chandra Pokharel, Nepal (Chief Patron)
+Late Tek Chandra Pokharel, Nepal (Chief Patron)

 Dr. John Skow, USA (Patron)